EnochKang/rankinma/README.md

 downloads](https://cranlogs.r-pkg.org/badges/grand-total/rankinma)](https://cran.r-project.org/package=rankinma)

-Package *rankinma* supports users to easily obtain and visualize various metrics of treatment ranking from network meta-analysis no matter using frequentist or Bayesian approach.
-This package not only accepts manual-prepared data set of treatment ranking metrics from users, but also can help users to gather various treatment ranking metrics in network meta-analysis.
+Package *rankinma* supports users to easily obtain and visualize various metrics of treatment ranking from network meta-analysis without major concerns regarding heterogeneity, intransitivity, and incoherence.
+This package not only accepts manual-prepared data set of treatment ranking metrics from users, but also can help users to gather various treatment ranking metrics in network meta-analysis no matter using frequentist or Bayesian approach.
 Users can install *rankinma* in R using following
 syntax:

     install.packages("rankinma")